jtsylve/DFRWS-Go-Workshop/labs/lab 3/README.md

 * If the file is an $I type Recycle Bin file the file should be processed and it's associated metadata printed.
 * If the file is not a valid Recycle Bin file an appropriate error message should be displayed.

+NOTE: You can find some sample recycle bin files [here](../samples.zip).

 ## References

 * [os - The Go Programming Language](https://golang.org/pkg/os/#File)